 - How do affiliate marketers make money?

-- How to start affiliate marketing
+- How to start affiliate marketing in 4 steps

 - Tips for affiliate marketing success

-- Affiliate marketing program examples
+- Affiliate program examples

 - Start your affiliate marketing business today